geddy/geddy/README.md

 ### Prerequisites

-Geddy requires version 0.6.x of Node.js or higher, and the [Jake](https://github.com/mde/jake) JavaScript build-tool.
+Nails requires version 0.6.x of Node.js or higher, and the [Jake](https://github.com/mde/jake) JavaScript build-tool.

 ### Installing with [NPM](http://npmjs.org/)

 ```
-[sudo] npm -g install geddy
+[sudo] npm -g install nails
 ```

-Note: Geddy (specifically, the generators) is a system-level tool, and wants to be installed globally.
+Note: Nails (specifically, the generators) is a system-level tool, and wants to be installed globally.

 ### Installing from Github

-To get Geddy from Github and install it do:
+To get Nails from Github and install it do:

 ```
-git clone git@github.com:mde/geddy.git
+git clone git@github.com:mde/nails.git
-cd geddy
+cd nails
 make && sudo make install
 ```

-By default Geddy is installed in "/usr/local."
+By default Nails is installed in "/usr/local."
 To install it into a different directory (e.g., one that doesn't require super-user privilege), pass the PREFIX variable to the `make install` command.
-For example, to install it into a "geddy" directory in your home directory, you could use this:
+For example, to install it into a "nails" directory in your home directory, you could use this:

 ```
-make && make install PREFIX=~/geddy
+make && make install PREFIX=~/nails
 ```

-If you do install Geddy somewhere special, you'll need to add the "bin" directory in the install target to your PATH to get access to the `geddy` executable.
+If you do install Nails somewhere special, you'll need to add the "bin" directory in the install target to your PATH to get access to the `nails` executable.

-### Creating a Geddy application
+### Creating a Nails application

-To create Geddy applications simply run `geddy app <name>`.
+To create Nails applications simply run `nails app <name>`.
-Then you can run `geddy` inside the application to start the server.
+Then you can run `nails` inside the application to start the server.

 ```
-mde@localhost:~/work$ geddy app bytor
+mde@localhost:~/work$ nails app bytor
 Created app bytor.
 mde@localhost:~/work$ cd bytor
-mde@localhost:~/work/bytor$ geddy
+mde@localhost:~/work/bytor$ nails
 Server running at http://127.0.0.1:4000/
 ```